MarioChao/corCTF-Writeups/corCTF2023/crypto/cbc.md

 #### -=[ Solve ]=-

-Using the ideas from the _Next_ step, we can write a program that give us the Vigenere ciphertext.
+Using the ideas from the _Next_ step, we can write a program that gives us the Vigenere ciphertext.

 First, define the reverse of `add_key()`, name it `remove_key()`.<br>
 Basically, it is `add_key()` but with `(k_a + pt_a)` changed to `pt_a - k_a`.